-The AWD and 4WD options, though an improvement over front wheel drive, is still more suited for off-road driving and a better choice for those living where there is plenty of snow and rainfall.
-These vehicles will give you better traction, but rear wheel drive may still give better handling.
-All race cars are still rear wheel drive vehicles.
+The AWD and 4WD options are better suited for off-road driving and a better choice for those living with snow and heavy rainfall.
+With these vehicles you have traction, but rear wheel drive may still give better handling.
+All race cars are still equipped with rear wheel drive.

 A front wheel drive car may cost you a new axel at some point, as their half-axels are not as sturdy as the axel in a rear wheel drive car.
 If you opt for all wheel drive you will likely need more fluid changes.
 With AWD, there are three differentials that need to be checked and maintained.
-A 4×4 has two differentials opposed to rear wheel drive vehicles that have only one.
-AWD offers better acceleration than the others in bad weather conditions and offers better towing power, but there are more moving parts that can mean more trips to the mechanic.
+A 4×4 has two differentials, as opposed to rear wheel drive vehicles, which have only one.
+AWD offers better acceleration than the others in bad weather conditions and better towing power, but there are more moving parts, which can mean more trips to the mechanic.

 Will AWD Affect Performance?

-Though they do give you better acceleration in all types of weather, many people who purchase a sport luxury sedan like a Mercedes or BMW 3 series will prefer the rear wheel drive.
-It offers a lot when you consider this choice is lighter, handles better and is also better with fuel economy.
+Though you get better acceleration with AWD in all types of weather, many people who purchase a sport luxury sedan like a Mercedes or BMW 3 series prefer rear wheel drive.
+This choice is lighter, it handles better and it uses less fuel.